transitorykris/krisos/README.md

 ## Building

 Modify the `krisos.cfg` memory layout to match your system.
+If you're using a Ben Eater 6502 you can find a typical memory layout in `be6502.cfg`, simply rename that file to `krisos.cfg`.

 Modify `config.inc` as needed.